Written by Professional Academy Contracts Manager, Jill Towner

 If you are about to engage an external company to develop and deliver training courses for your organisation, there are many add on support services you might require and expect.

 For example, at Professional Academy, we can integrate our programmes into your electronic learning system, so you effectively have a refractory of training knowledge.
 We can give you access to our own refractory, containing learning support material that we can even brand, contextualise or develop in whatever way you need us to, so that we meet your goals.
 We can provide support tutors and coaches for two years.
-We can even help you get governmental funding if you are an SME.
 We can provide standard-setting quality control and process management benefits too.
 Indeed, as an accredited provider of most of Europe’s leading professional qualifications, we are required to have robust and auditable quality and business processes, so you can rest assured that you are in safe hands.

 and the bonus question....